-- Additional benefit to making the public realm more attractive and improving the well-being of people. - Targeting a BREEAM 'outstanding' rating and a WELL
+- Incorporation of a modular seeded living wall system between the proposed two towers, designed to comply with fire regulations. - Benefits include: mitigating air and noise pollution, capturing CO2 while releasing O2, combating the heat island effect, improving biodiversity. - Additional benefit to making the public realm more attractive and improving the well-being of people. - Targeting a BREEAM 'outstanding' rating and a WELL 'platinum' rating.

-7. URBAN GREENING AND BIODIVERSITY URBAN GREENING FACTOR
+URBAN GREENING FACTOR